lit/lit-element/docs/_guide/publish.md

 slug: publish
 ---

-**TODO: actual sentences**

 {::options toc_levels="1..3" /}
 * ToC
 {:toc}

-TODO: make sentences

-* We recommend publishing ES2017
-* We recommend not bundling elements
+This page describes how to publish a LitElement component to npm.

-* If you're writing your element in standard ES2017, you don't need to transpile for publication
-* If you're using decorators, class fields, or other ES2017+ features, you'll need to transpile your element for publication
+We recommend publishing JavaScript modules in standard ES2017.
+If you're writing your element in standard ES2017, you don't need to transpile for publication.
+If you're using decorators, class fields, or other ES2017+ features, you will need to transpile your element for publication.

-## publish to npm
+## Publish to npm

-To publish to npm [see instructions on npm site](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).
+To publish your component to npm, [see the instructions on contributing npm packages](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).

-Your package.json configuration must have both `main` and `module`:
+Your package.json configuration should have both the `main` and `module` fields:

 **package.json**